Values File Settings for Containers Under Kubernetes

 This parameter is required if Auth0 is set as the type (see authentication > oauth > provider Type).

-This value is not used for Keyfactor Identity Provider.
+This value is not used for Keycloak.

 authentication